Home > Library > Dissertation Writing Guidelines > Dissertation Questionnaire

 Scaling is used to calculate the response of the participants.
 Researchers should set the perfect scaling according to the nature of the questions.
 The Likert scale is the most widely used in questionnaires.
 It allows researchers to generate responses of participants from the right extreme to the left extreme.

-Step 6: Creatively Design the Questionnaire to Enhance Its Visual Appeal
+Step 6: Design for Readability and Visual Appeal

-The next step is designing the layout of the questionnaire.
-It is crucial to enhance the visual appeal of the questionnaire.
 The design and colour of the questionnaire should be selected according to the theme of the topic.
-Moreover, a graphically appealing questionnaire also enhances the engagement of readers.
+Moreover, a graphically appealing questionnaire also increases the engagement of readers.

 After completing the questionnaire, prepare to pretest it with a small population.
 Check the responses of the participants thoroughly.
 Be open to feedback and criticism.
 It will help you consider revisions and alterations and improve your questionnaire.